 4. 66.7% of the world’s population are unique mobile users.

-One of the most important mobile commerce statistics in 2020 is that the sales for this year were expected to exceed $2.91 trillion.
-Provided that the estimates are accurate and that the metrics used for the majority of these projections are true, it is also expected that this number will reach $3.56 trillion in 2021.
+Provided that the estimates are accurate and that the metrics used for the majority of these projections are true, it is also expected that this number reached $3.56 trillion in 2021.
 Seeing how the number was at merely $0.97 trillion in 2016, this marks an unprecedented growth.

 Mobile commerce sales were already at 70.4% in 2020, which is almost three-quarters of the total market share.
-According to experts’ predictions, m-commerce will account for 72.9% of all online sales by the end of 2021.
+According to experts, m-commerce accounted for 72.9% of all online sales.
 In other words, the world of ecommerce is predominantly mobile.